cojoben/Sendbox/README.md

 test platform：http://yhz.yhz2000.com/webfolder/#/doc/login

-When accessing the chat interface after logging in to Sendbox http://yhz.yhz2000.com/webfolder/#/im/index The server will send a request to the/server/services2/user/getUserJwt interface, and the server will respond with a JWT token.
+When accessing the chat interface after logging in to Sandbox http://yhz.yhz2000.com/webfolder/#/im/index The server will send a request to the/server/services2/user/getUserJwt interface, and the server will respond with a JWT token.
 Using this token, the user's information can be seen in the/im/user/78679 interface.
 By traversing 78679, other user information can be viewed